Counter-intelligence and counter-terrorism organizations: Italy

 Minister) is the supreme, collective decision-making body in the Italian government.
 Protecting domestic security and combating terrorism involves a coordinated effort by the main governmental ministries.

 Within the Prime Minister's office exists a Political-Military Unit that reports directly to the Prime Minister.
 The members of the Unit are the senior representatives of all government departments and agencies responsible for combating terrorism and protecting the population throughout Italy.
 Italian officials assert that the Political-Military Unit's role, powers, and responsibilities have been strengthened further post–September 11.
-Among other measures since then, the Unit has: updated the national emergency plan to deal with any chemical, biological, radiological, and nuclear (CBRN) incidents, coordinated action plans and operations relating to transport safety and bio-terrorism; and sought to enhance both civil and military preemptive measures against terrorism.
+Among other measures since then, the Unit has: updated the national emergency plan to deal with any chemical, biological, radiological, and nuclear (CBRN) incidents, coordinated action plans and operations relating to transport safety and bioterrorism; and sought to enhance both civil and military preemptive measures against terrorism.

 Foreign intelligence on terrorist threats

 Intelligence and security policy are under the Inter-ministerial Committee for Intelligence and Security (CIIS) provides advice and makes proposals to the Prime Minister on the general direction and fundamental objectives for intelligence and security policy.
 The CIIS is chaired by the Prime Minister; other statutory members are the ministers for the Interior, Defense, Foreign Affairs, Justice, and Economy and Finance; the heads of the intelligence services and other ministers or government officials may be invited to participate as required.